-If the student answers "No" to all the questions, the student will be considered a dependent student, even if the student is financially self-sufficient and does not live with his or her parents.
+If the student answers "No" to all of the questions in Section 3, the student will be considered a dependent student, even if the student is financially self-sufficient and does not live with his or her parents.

 If the student answers "Yes" to one of the questions, the student will be considered to be an independent student.
 Skip-logic may cause some or all of the subsequent questions to be omitted, since they are no longer necessary to determine the student's dependency status.
 Only questions that serve a dual purpose, such as determining eligibility for military student aid, will remain.